hwdong-net/hwdong-net.github.io/_posts/2023-05-18-placement_new.md

 numbers.push_back(20); // Move the rvalue 20 into the vector
 ```

-- 2. emplace_back():

-**emplace_back**: It also Inserts a new element at the end.
+**2. emplace_back():** It also Inserts a new element at the end.
 It does not create a temporary object.
 The object is directly created in the vector.
 Due to this, the efficiency is increased.

 Here is an example implementation of the emplace_back() function in C++:
 ```cpp